h74zhou/StickFigure-Mobile/README.md

 ### Introduction

 This project was made for the Final Assignment of CS349 (User Interfaces) Spring 2019 term.
+All features required were implemented.
 The app demonstrates matrix movement transformations in the form of a ragdoll.
 Users can transform the human ragdoll by translating, rotating and scaling its limbs through direct manipulation.

 ### Technical Requirements